9808us/SA-P2P-README/README.md

 In order to be able to send signals, *Senders* must have a Storage Container.
 In this current development Superalgos makes use of Github repositories that will host the files, don't worry they are encrypted :)

-Under the Github Storage Container
+Under the Github Storage Container:
 - Edit codeName to a unique identifier
 - Edit githubUserName to your github user account
 - Edit repositoryName to your github repository where you'll save the trading signals